openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 2. A URL to a cartridge archive which contains a `prepare` script
 3. An optional URL to git repo to use as a template for the default git repo for the cartridge.
 The currently supported syntax using #&lt;commit&gt; at the end of the URL to denote a specific commit revision is supported.

 The broker creates a record for the new cartridge.
-The manifest is used as part of messages to create new applications or add cartridges to an application, and therefor the manifest content is contained in the record for the cartridge.
+The manifest is used as part of messages to create new applications or add cartridges to an application, and therefore the manifest content is contained in the record for the cartridge.
 (TODO: add information re: versioning / streams)

 ### App Creation Workflow (basic case)